kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

 Kubelet not be newer than the kube-apiserver, so backwards compatibility with older apiservers is not required.

-Incase there are non-apiserver clients, all the backwards-incompatible Kubelet changes described below will be guarded by the feature gate `DeprecatedKubeletStreamingAPI`.
+In case there are non-apiserver clients, all the backwards-incompatible Kubelet changes described below will be guarded by the feature gate `DeprecatedKubeletStreamingAPI`.
 This feature gate will start in the default-disabled state and `Deprecated` prerelease channel, and serves to provide a temporary escape hatch for these API changes.